 Historical resonance: This ad stood out because it tapped into a deeply emotional and historically significant event.
 Recreating the 1914 Christmas truce connected viewers to a poignant historical moment, making the ad memorable and impactful.

-Cinematic quality: The ad's high production value and cinematic quality contributed to its effectiveness.
-The attention to historical detail and superb acting and direction elevated it from a mere commercial to a short film experience.
+Cinematic quality: The attention to historical detail and superb acting and direction elevated it from a commercial to a short film experience.

-To sprinkle some numbers and contextualise success, according to Modern Retail, Sainsbury’s ‘1914’ campaign made a profit of £24 for every £1 spent on it.
-The ad currently sits at 24 million views on YouTube.
+According to Modern Retail, Sainsbury’s ‘1914’ campaign made a profit of £24 for every £1 spent on it.
+The ad currently sits at 25 million views on YouTube.

-The ad perfectly combines heart, humor, and universal appeal.
+The ad perfectly combines heart, humor, and uses mystery to keep the viewer peeled to the screen.

 Relatable character arc: The protagonist, an elderly man, is not your usual ad hero.
 His determination to learn a new language at his age creates an inspiring narrative that resonates deeply with viewers.